solana-labs/solana/book/src/fork-deltas.md

 ## Merging into root

-A validator votes for a finalized fork.
+A validator votes for a frozen fork.
 The *active fork* connecting the fork to the root is merged.
 If the *active fork* is longer than `Forks::ROLLBACK_DEPTH` the oldest two forks are merged.
 The oldest fork in the *active fork* is the current root, so the second oldest is a direct